Plant Biology Graduate Degree Requirements

 Other Plant Biology Courses

-The program course requirements include taking one additional PB course at the 500 level or above.
+Course requirements for our plant biology programs include taking one additional PB course at the 500 level or above.
 Students involved in teaching sections of laboratory courses must sign up for credit in either PB 685 (master’s students) or PB 885 (doctoral students).
 In most semesters, M.S. and Ph.D. students will also be enrolled in research hours (PB 693 for M.S. and PB 893 for Ph.D.).
 M.R. students do not take thesis credit hours (PB 695/696/699).
 Other students should consult with the director of graduate programs before including thesis credit hours (PB 695/696/699 or 895/896/899) on their GPOW.

 Courses Other than Plant Biology

-Students may take additional courses in other departments to fulfill the minimum degree requirements and should be select these courses in consultation with the advisory committee.
+Students may take additional courses in other departments to fulfill the minimum degree requirements and should be select these courses in consultation with their advisory committee.